 In both pre- and postmenopausal women, increased body weight is a risk factor for oncogenesis in the breast.
-However, it is believed to be protective in very young premenopausal women with a negative family history who live in developed nations.
+However, it is believed that this increase in body weight is protective in very young premenopausal women with a negative family history who live in developed nations.

 Factors related to obesity in breast cancer

-This parameter is related to increased estrogen levels in the form of estrone, estradiol and free hormone levels.
+This parameter is related to increased estrogen levels in the form of estrone, estradiol, and free hormone levels.
 In premenopausal women, this relationship is unclear because the ovary is the chief source of estrogens.

-In postmenopausal women, on the other hand, estrogen is produced in peripheral adipose tissue via the aromatase enzyme, which is richly found in breast fatty tissue and tumor cells.
+Comparatively, in postmenopausal women, estrogen is produced in peripheral adipose tissue via the aromatase enzyme, which is richly found in breast fatty tissue and tumor cells.
 This enzyme converts adrenal and ovarian androgens into estrogens.

-The local activity of this enzyme leads to higher local concentrations of estrogens in the tumor.

-This is regulated to some extent by the cytokines TNF-alpha and IL-6.
-They can act in either a positive or negative manner to increase or decrease aromatase activity, which is also regulated by the use of aromatase inhibitors in the treatment of breast cancer.
+The local activity of this aromatase enzyme leads to higher local concentrations of estrogens in the tumor, which is believed to be regulated, to some extent, by the cytokines tumor necrosis factor α (TNF-α) and interleukin-6 (IL-6).
+These cytokines can act in either a positive or negative manner to increase or decrease aromatase activity, which is also regulated by the use of aromatase inhibitors in the treatment of breast cancer.

 The relationship between estrogen and hormone receptors is important in breast cancer treatment, as well as in determining treatment outcomes.
 Estrogen and progesterone receptors, as well as the human epidermal growth factor receptor 2, are active in many of these tumors.

 On the other hand, when measured in association with PR, the correlation was positive for body weight.
 This may indicate that the hormone receptors are more important than HER-2 in early tumor growth, but this becomes negative as the tumors continue to grow.

 Weight reduction in obese subjects reduces estrogen levels in the blood and increases the concentration of sex hormone binding globulin (SHBG) in the blood.
 A recent study showed an 85% reduction in breast cancer incidence following obesity reduction by gastric bypass surgery.

 Obesity is associated with insulin resistance and hyperinsulinemia, which mediates its growth-promoting activities via insulin-like growth factor-1 (IGF-1) and IGF-binding proteins.
-It also is associated with oxidative and inflammatory stress, endocrine dysfunction and immunologic abnormalities, all of which promote tumor development.
+It also is associated with oxidative and inflammatory stress, endocrine dysfunction, and immunologic abnormalities, all of which promote tumor development.

 Different isoforms are expressed on ER+ and ER- cell lines.
 Leptin is a promoter of cell proliferation.
-There is increased expression of aromatase and thus increased estrogen synthesis.
+There is an increased expression of aromatase and thus increased estrogen synthesis.